If I had to pick a favorite soup, it would be tomato soup. This homemade version is just as easy as opening a can and so much better!

 A few weeks ago I was out of town and our wonderful neighbors invited Jim over for dinner and to watch a baseball game.
 (Way to go Cardinals!)
 He was in heaven.
 Baseball and food, a perfect combo.
 When I talked to Jim that night he couldn’t stop talking about the delicious soup Katie had served for dinner.
 When I heard it was tomato soup, my favorite soup, I had to have the recipe and Katie graciously shared.

 I have several tomato soup recipes here on the blog.
-I have a delicious slow cooker tomato soup as well as Fresh Tomato Soup.
-The Fresh Tomato Soup is a delicious recipe but it does use fresh, vine ripened tomatoes so I prefer to make it in the summer when I’ve got tomatoes in my garden or I can buy them at the farmers market.
-I also have a Easy Tomato Soup that is made using canned tomato soup and you just doctor it up.
+I have a delicious slow cooker version as well as Fresh Tomato Soup.
+This one is a delicious recipe but it does use fresh, vine ripened tomatoes so I prefer to make it in the summer when I’ve got tomatoes in my garden or I can buy them at the farmers market.
+I also have a Easy Tomato Soup that is made using canned soup and you just doctor it up.
 It’s super easy and delicious!

 Today I have another tomato soup alternative for you.
 This recipe used canned tomatoes and it just as delicious as all the other recipes!